josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * 2 Appointed by the LLC Board itself, confirmed by IAB

+## Recruiting LLC Board Directors {#director-recruitment}

+The LLC Board itself, as well as the community as a whole, should take an active role in recruiting potential new Directors, regardless of the process that may be used to appoint them.
+In particular, the NomCom is primarily focused on considering requirements expressed by the Board and others, reviewing community feedback on candidates, conducting candidate interviews, and ultimately appointing Directors.
+The LLC Board and others can recruit potential Directors and get them into the consideration process of the NomCom or other appointing bodies.

 ## LLC Board Director Term Length {#term-length}

-(-02 Draft Note: Consider this a placeholder until such time as WG consensus is more apparent)

 The term length for a Director shall be three years in length.
 The exceptions to this guideline will be for the terms for some Directors during the first full formation of the LLC Board in order to establish staggered terms, as well as for any appointments to fill a vacancy.

 ## LLC Board Director Limit {#term-limit}

-(-02 Draft Note: Consider this a placeholder until such time as WG consensus is more apparent)

-A director may serve no more than six consecutive years on the Board.
+A director may serve no more than two consecutive terms, up to six consecutive years on the Board, with at least one full term prior to the start of any additional terms.
 This is to ensure a healthy regular introduction of new ideas and energy onto the Board, and to mitigate any potential long-term risk of ossification or conflict.

 ## LLC Board Director Removal {#director-removal}